oguzbasaran/provider-counter-app/README.md

 # Provider Counter App

-A simple Flutter application that demonstrates the use of the Provider package for state management.
+A simple Flutter application that demonstrates the use of the Provider package for state management...

 ## Features